 In the painting, you can see that elements of the view are arranged differently in the canvas than in the photo.
 The painting contains a few different styles from different phases of the process: the relatively abstract beach and sky, the moderately-texture mid-ground, and the most-textured foreground.

-To me, the bottom of the painting has a different feeling from the photo.
-The painting has more distinct shapes, more like distinct objects, like caterpillars or single-celled organisms or paisley, or more like abstract art shapes.
+The final painting has more distinct shapes, more like distinct objects, like caterpillars or single-celled organisms or paisley, or more like abstract art shapes.
 None of this was planned.
+This style was definitely not intentional or planned, it’s something I stumbled upon, and I wouldn’t have had I not spent time looking at David Hockney paintings sometime in the past.